 - For children under the age of 9 but older than 5, the face should measure 22mm to 36mm.

 - Children under the age of 5 but older than 1 year can have a non-neutral expression.
 Their face doesn’t need to be centered or looking straight ahead.
 Eyes are required to be open.

 Taking the photos and paying are two completely different items.
 If you feel more comfortable having these passport and visa photos processed in a more traditional route, it will end up costing you more.
-Plus, it takes time away from your every day schedule to get them done.
+Plus, it takes time away from your everyday schedule to get them done.
 A post office can cost around €15 for a set of two pictures.
-Selecting a modern, quicker alternative such as iVisa Photos can save you higher costs.
-Two photos for either a passport or visa is €5.70.
+Selecting iVisa Photos can save you from higher costs.
+Two photos for either a passport or a visa is €5.70.
 That’s a €10 savings and when you order more, the price per photo goes down.
 Getting a passport photo online is a much better deal, especially for multiple photos.

 How to get Germany Passport Photos or Germany Visa Photos Online

 Our services are excellent for anyone needing a passport or visa photo quickly and cheaply.
-We guarantee 100% government compliance of your photo submission.
+We guarantee 100% government compliance with your photo submission.
 If you are not happy with the photo, you can retake it as many times as needed with no additional cost.
 Photos are submitted digitally and are brought to compliance by our knowledgeable staff.
-You can have a photo taken or even DIY with a smart phone or tablet.
-Best part is you can take these photos at work or home.
+You can have a photo taken or even DIY with a smartphone or tablet.
+The best part is you can take these photos at work or at home.
 No need to drive around town looking for a photo spot. iVisa Photos gives you convenience at a price well worth the savings.
-Our easy, no hassle process guides you through the site and should you get stuck, our friendly staff is awaiting your questions.
+Our easy, no-hassle process guides you through the site, and should you get stuck, our friendly staff is awaiting your questions.
 Let us take the pressure off your future vacation and get you to your destination quicker.